Nature’s Choir Workshop Schedule

 7:00 PM: “Active Listening II – how to listen and identify musical insects by sound.”

-8:00 PM – Field Trip.
+8:00 PM: Field Trip.
 “Back into the Wall of Sound!”
-Tuning into the tree crickets and meadow katydids.
-Now that your ears and minds are starting to adjust, we will work harder to pull the instrument players out of the night symphony.
+Tuning to the tree crickets and meadow katydids.
+Now that your ears and minds are starting to adjust, we will work even harder to pull the individual musicians out of the night symphony.
+Crow Point is a very productive and bio-diverse location for Orthopterans.
+Our plan is to return to Crow Point a second time so that you can gauge your improving ability to precipitate the wall of sound into species in the exact same conditions as the night before.

 8:00 AM: Breakfast.